FrontendMasters/front-end-handbook/practice/fd-dev-for.md

 # Front-end developers develop for...

-A front-end developer typically uses front-end technologies to create HTML, CSS, and JS that run in a browser on one of the following operating systems:
+A front-end developer typically uses front-end technologies to create HTML, CSS, and JS that run on one of the following operating systems:

 * Windows
 * Windows Phone